Ryan Park (politician)

 Ryan John Park (born 1977) is an Australian politician.
 He has been a Labor Party member of the New South Wales Legislative Assembly since March 2011, representing the electorate of Keira.
-Additionally, he has served as the NSW Shadow Minister for Health since 2019, and the Shadow Minister for the Illawarra since 2013.
+He is the current Minister for Health.
+He previously served as the NSW Shadow Minister for Health since 2019, and the Shadow Minister for the Illawarra since 2013.
 He is the third most senior Labor MP in the NSW Legislative Assembly.